 - irregular menstrual cycles

-Tell your doctor about all the symptoms or physical changes you’ve experienced.
-Mention any medications you’re currently taking, including birth control.
-PCOS tends to run in families, so learning your family’s medical history can help your doctor determine the cause of your virilization.
+Tell them about all of the symptoms or physical changes that you’ve experienced.
+Let them know about any medications that you’re currently taking, including birth control.
+Let them know if your family has a medical history of virilization or related conditions.